 Perhaps no other area of the law holds a greater potential for substantial risks and significant rewards as securities law.
 In today’s dynamic, rapidly evolving and heavily regulated financial services industry, brokerage and advisory firms need sophisticated, creative counsel to navigate increasingly complex regulations and mitigate compliance risks.
 While Armstrong Teasdale is well equipped to assist its corporate clients with the less-adversarial side of the securities industry – for example public reporting, securities issuances, corporate governance – we also have the experience and depth to help our industry clients mount strong defenses in the face of regulatory investigations, customer complaints and compliance challenges.
-In these events, we help our clients navigate parallel internal and external complexities, dealing with state and federal regulators including the Securities Exchange Commission (SEC), Department of Justice (DOJ), Commodity Futures Trading Commission (CFTC), Financial Industry Regulatory Authority (FINRA) and state securities regulators.
+In these events, we help our clients navigate parallel internal and external complexities, dealing with state and federal regulators including the Securities and Exchange Commission (SEC), Department of Justice (DOJ), Commodity Futures Trading Commission (CFTC), Financial Industry Regulatory Authority (FINRA) and state securities regulators.
 Our wide-ranging representations also include hedge funds and financial institutions, as well as public companies, including mining and technology corporations.

 Lawyers in the Securities Regulation and Litigation practice area stand ready to lead our clients’ responses to the time-sensitive, delicate issues which arise in regulatory inquiries and investigations.
-Our team includes a former Missouri Securities Commissioner, a former SEC Division of Enforcement lawyer, a Missouri Securities Division Investigations Manager, and a chief of the Corruption/Labor Section of the U.S. Attorney’s Office in Pennsylvania.
+Our team includes a former Missouri Securities Commissioner, a former SEC Division of Enforcement lawyer, and a Missouri Securities Division Investigations Manager.
 We have extensive experience with state, federal and SRO regulatory regimes, investigations and litigation.
 Our familiarity with the priorities and concerns of those agencies, as well as our broad range of connections to current and former regulators at all levels, is invaluable to our clients.

 Armstrong Teasdale knows that the best defense against regulatory actions is to avoid issues in the first place – which is why we focus much of our efforts on working with broker-dealers and investment advisers on proactive compliance and consulting.
 Our firm works through its subsidiary ATGS Compliance Solutions, which was recently recognized with a Top Legal Innovation Award, to provide its clients a wide range of efficient services, including: